leiandrei/Least-Squares-Calculator/README.md

 ## 📘 Project Overview

 In many real-world problems, systems of linear equations do not have exact solutions because there are more equations than unknowns or because of inconsistent data.
-The **least squares method** provides an approximate solution by minimizing the squared error:
+The **least squares method** provides an approximate solution by minimizing the squared error.

-\[
-\|Ax - b\|^2
-\]

 Instead of solving \( Ax = b \) exactly, the program finds a vector \( x \) that best fits the system in the least-squares sense using linear algebra concepts such as matrix transposition and multiplication.